Ticks are on the rise, and more and more cases of Lyme disease are showing up every year, with some strains even proving to be deadly.

 Keep your pets out of bed

 If you think that avoiding hiking will keep you from getting Lyme, you are incorrect.
 Many people who contract Lyme disease don’t get it from the woods, but instead from their pets.

 Keeping your animals up to date on their tick meds, and not letting dogs sleep in bed with you is one huge way you can minimize tick bites.
 This is especially important because ticks can hitch rides onto your family pets, and then sneak over to you at night and attach somewhere you may not see.

-Some say that what you eat can help prevent Lyme Disease.
+Some say that what you eat can help prevent ticks from biting you.
 It’s not that these things do anything to your body to prevent a disease, but apparently ticks just don’t like them so these are basically edible tick repellents.